 The reason Sargent gives for the movie not working has more to do with falling in love with an absurd concept than with making the film for money.
 Sargent needed “a great fresh approach” for the movie, so he and the writer came up with the shark seeking revenge against the Brody family.
 Since he wanted to shoot in the Bahamas, Sargent had the shark follow the characters there.
 In his review, Siskel mocks the notion that a shark would seek revenge.

 Similarly, Amazing Spider-Man 1 and 2 director Marc Webb does not blame Sony for what happened.
 Webb speculated that the filmmaking process might have sped up due to the Sony hack and Marvel wanting rights to the character, but felt that he made the movie he wanted to make both times.
 He also said that he probably would have done things differently.
 In another interview, Webb said that the movies were more complicated to make than people assumed.
-Webb also said that the second movie focused on how a hero cannot save anybody.
+Webb also said that the second movie focused on how a hero cannot save everybody.
 Throughout his review, Stuckmann says that he dislikes how the film does not portray Spider-Man as hero that saves people.

 Ironically, Jaws: The Revenge director Joseph Sargent replaced Jaws director Steven Spielberg on what was to be his first theatrical film (White Lightning (1973)) after Spielberg left to do a more personal movie.